All the songs listed in the Official

 the album have Bob saying "OK, here we go" at start of

-title track, this was later deleted from the US album, foreign releases
+title track, this was later deleted from the US album, but UK and some other

 Various Artists - "I Can Hear It Now: The Sixties" - 3LP mono set,